Unique Easter Basket Fillers

 This post contains affiliate links.
 I may earn a small commission for purchases made through the links, at no additional cost to you.
 All items are ones I recommend from personal experience.

 My children love these books!
-They even have an adorable Easter themed book.
+They even have an adorable Easter themed sticker books.
 Contrary to the name there is no paint involved, so they are mess free and keep children entertained for hours, especially on long car rides.

 Balance Stepping Stones